focus-trap/focus-trap/README.md

 Focus is forced into the trap just as described for `focusTrap.activate()`.

 If the focus trap has not been activated or has not been paused, nothing happens.

 Returns the `focusTrap`.

+### focusTrap.updateContainerElements()

+Update the element(s) that are used as containers for the focus trap.

+When you call the function `createFocusTrap`, you pass in an element (or selector), or an array of elements (or selectors) to keep the focus within.
+This method simply allows you to update which elements to keep the focus within.

+A use case for this is found in focus-trap-react, where React `ref`'s may not be initialized yet, but when they are you want to have them be a container element.

+Returns the `focusTrap`.